 Is it Preventable?

 To avoid this in the future, make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
-This is a great general tutorialOpens in a new tab. on developing film.
-Also, watch this helpful videoOpens in a new tab. about how poor agitation can affect your film.
+This is a great general tutorial on developing film.
+Also, watch this helpful video about how poor agitation can affect your film.

 22. Why Is My Development Uneven?